The Art of Marketing for Your Brand During a Pandemic

 The advent of the COVID-19 pandemic brought with it masses of fast-paced, sometimes predictable, sometimes unpredictable changes in work and life in general.
 Those who are privileged enough to do so work from home, while others fear for their livelihoods as storefronts shutter their windows in their quasi-ghost towns.
-The question, “How do you market during a pandemic?” rings ever clear as every company attempts to find an answer that treads the line of keeping themselves afloat and staying cognizant of differing circumstances.
+The question, “How does marketing for my brand during a pandemic work?” rings clear as every company attempts to find an answer that treads the line of keeping themselves afloat and staying cognizant of differing circumstances.

-“Should you market in a pandemic world?” is a question few debate, however.
+“Should your brand market in a pandemic world?” is a question few debate, however.
 According to a survey conducted by Kantar of over 35,000 global consumers, only 8% of consumers believe that brands should stop advertising.
 That means that 92% of people believe brands should not stop advertising.
 78% of people surveyed believe that brands should help them in their daily lives.
-75% believe that brands should inform their public of what they are doing, and most importantly: 74% of consumers believe consumers should not take advantage of the situation.
+75% believe that brands should inform their public of what they are doing.
+Most importantly: 74% of consumers believe consumers should not take advantage of the situation.

 Kantar Insights’s Chief Innovation Officer, Rosie Hawkins said that, “there is a need to talk about brands, but to do so in a way that supports governments and consumers and is not exploitative.”

 As a result, we’ve all been on the receiving end of the copious amounts of emails from brands trying to straddle that line.
 In fact, it seems like every company you have ever been in contact with has decided to email you, letting you know how they’re handling Coronavirus.
 In general, attitudes toward this move have been mostly humorous.